Postoperative management of adults with obstructive sleep apnea

 Many patients with OSA are obese; perioperative considerations specific to obesity are reviewed separately.
 (See "Preanesthesia medical evaluation of the obese patient" and "Anesthesia for the obese patient".)

 Complications and general care in the post-anesthesia care unit (PACU) are discussed separately.
-(See "Overview of complications in adults admitted to the post-anesthesia care unit".)
+(See "Overview of post-anesthetic care for adult patients".)

 - Seet E, Han TL, Chung F. Perioperative Clinical Pathways to Manage Sleep-Disordered Breathing.
 Sleep Med Clin 2013; 8:105.